rzvdaniel/svelte-dynamic-import-v2/README.md

-# Dynamic Component Load Example in Svelte
+# Dynamic Runtime Component Import Example in Svelte

-This is a project template for [Svelte] showcasing dinamically component loading at runtime.
+This is a project template for [Svelte] showcasing dynamically component loading at runtime.

-The real thing here is that the sample component is not bundled at buildtime, but can be added at a post build/deployment time.
+The real thing here is that the sample component is not bundled at buildtime, but is added at a post build/deployment time.

-The author of implementation is Rich Harris and his answer to the question about loading components dynamically at runtime in Svelte was posted on Stack Overflow:
+The author of implementation is Rich Harris and his answer to a question about loading components dynamically at runtime in Svelte was posted on Stack Overflow:

 Is it possible to dynamically load a Svelte template at runtime? https://stackoverflow.com/a/50300657/778863

 ## Technical Details

-The Chatbox is a simple Svelte component precompiled as ESM.
+The Chatbox.js is a simple Svelte component precompiled as ESM.
 Below you can see the required Rollup configuration:

 ```javascript
 {